-The last few months - since Covid became crisis - have been pivotal and seminal.
-We have seen the inherent limitations of a service that all too easily devolves to divisive, profiteering market forces, and remotely managed cybernation.
+The last several months - since Covid became crisis - have been pivotal and seminal.
+We have seen the inherent limitations of a service that has been all too easily devolved to divisive, profiteering market forces and remotely managed cybernation.

-Considering the former, the government has again disregarded the long experience and expertise of established laboratory and community-based NHS staff in delivering Test and Trace.
-Instead, with swift stealth, they subcontracted this work out to large business corporations: Sitel, SERCO, Randox etc. Aside from the probable corruption of cronyism and nepotism there is now the even more indisputable evidence that these business conglomerates may have the financial and resource capacity for these tasks, but they do not have the competence or commitment to understand, engage or influence local communities or individuals.
-These crucial kinds of service used to come far better from the combination of established clinical practice and community service - from the 'real' NHS, not the expediently and expensively hired giant businesses borrowing and displaying the trust-us-we're-the-NHS blue logo.
+Considering the former, the government early on in this pandemic again disregarded the long experience and expertise of established laboratory and community-based NHS staff in delivering Test and Trace.
+Instead, with swift stealth and massive expense, they subcontracted this work out to large business corporations: Sitel, SERCO, Randox etc. Aside from the probable corruption and profligacy of cronyism and nepotism there is now the even more indisputable evidence that although these business conglomerates may have the financial and resource capacity for these tasks, they do not have the competence or commitment to understand, engage or influence local communities or individuals.
+These crucial kinds of service used to come far better from the combination of long-established clinical and community teams - from the 'real' NHS, not the expediently and expensively hired giant businesses borrowing and vaunting the trust-us-we're-the-NHS blue logo.

 What the last three decades of government have, cumulatively, failed to understand is that the more we commodify and commercialise our health service the less well we address the human nuances of communities and individuals.
 This has been longargued by those alarmed by the erosion and displacement of personal continuity of care, particularly in primary and mental healthcare.
-Yet similar caveats are now clear in the mass-scale public health activity of a population threatened by a pandemic.
+Yet similar caveats are now clear in the mass-scale public health activity of a population threatened by a pandemic: the clumsy confusion of the current 'pingdemic' shows us some serious flaws of remote App-management and the like.
 Will the government learn from its recently exposed specious bluster and dangerously extravagant rhetoric?